wyuenho/emacs-pet/README.rst

 In addition, there are Emacs packages, most prominantly ``flycheck`` that by default require dev tools to be installed into the same virtualenv as the first ``python`` executable found on ``exec-path``.
-Changing this behavior requires setting the corresponding ``flycheck`` checker executable variable to an absolute path to the executable that the user intends to use.
+Changing this behavior requires setting the corresponding ``flycheck`` checker executable variable to the intended absolute path.

 Do I still need any of the 11+ virtualenv Emacs packages?